Gadhami/ng4-PhotoSwipe/README.md

 # ng4-PhotoSwipe
-How to use PhotoSwipe in Angular 4+ project
+Step-by-step guide on how to use PhotoSwipe in Angular 4+ project